davidmalcolm/gcc-global-state/passes.rst

    bitmap cfgcleanup_altered_bbs;
       /* exposed in tree-flow.h and used by tree-cfg.c */

-Plan: introduce a `class cfg_cleanup_state` and add it to universe, with MAYBE_STATIC.
+Plan: introduce a `class cfg_cleanup_state` and add it to context, with MAYBE_STATIC.